-Actions to avoid deviations Briefly describe the actions that will be considered / have been taken to avoid the deviations in the future and when these actions are expected to produce effect.
+Briefly describe the actions that will be considered / have been taken to avoid the deviations in the future and when these actions are expected to produce effect.
 If there are no deviations, then this section can be skipped.
-No deviation compared to NP proposal took place.

-7. Deviations from Work Plan methodology to choose type of data collection List the deviations (if any) from the methodologies to choose type of data collecton scheme compared to what was planned in the Work Plan, and explain the reasons for the deviations.
-Actions to avoid deviations Briefly describe the actions that will be considered / have been taken to avoid the deviations in the future and when these actions are expected to produce effect.
+7. Deviations from Work Plan methodology to choose type of data collection

+List the deviations (if any) from the methodologies to choose type of data collecton scheme compared to what was planned in the Work Plan, and explain the reasons for the deviations.

+Briefly describe the actions that will be considered / have been taken to avoid the deviations in the future and when these actions are expected to produce effect.
 If there are no deviations, then this section can be skipped.
-No deviation compared to NP proposal took place.

-8. Deviations from Work Plan methodology regarding sampling frame and allocation scheme List the deviations (if any) from the methodologies used regarding sampling frame and allocation scheme compared to what was planned in the Work Plan, and explain the reasons for the deviations.
-Actions to avoid deviations Briefly describe the actions that will be considered / have been taken to avoid the deviations in the future and when these actions are expected to produce effect.
+8. Deviations from Work Plan methodology regarding sampling frame and allocation scheme

+List the deviations (if any) from the methodologies used regarding sampling frame and allocation scheme compared to what was planned in the Work Plan, and explain the reasons for the deviations.

+Briefly describe the actions that will be considered / have been taken to avoid the deviations in the future and when these actions are expected to produce effect.
 If there are no deviations, then this section can be skipped.
-No deviation compared to NP proposal took place.

-9. Deviations from Work Plan methodology used for estimation procedures List the deviations (if any) from the methodologies used for estimation procedures compared to what was planned in the Work Plan, and explain the reasons for the deviations.
-Actions to avoid deviations Briefly describe the actions that will be considered / have been taken to avoid the deviations in the future and when these actions are expected to produce effect.
+9. Deviations from Work Plan methodology used for estimation procedures

+List the deviations (if any) from the methodologies used for estimation procedures compared to what was planned in the Work Plan, and explain the reasons for the deviations.

+Briefly describe the actions that will be considered / have been taken to avoid the deviations in the future and when these actions are expected to produce effect.
 If there are no deviations, then this section can be skipped.
-No deviation compared to NP proposal took place.

-10. Quality assurance 10.1 Sound methodology Briefly describe if the data collection follow methodologies, guidelines and best practices agreed in expert groups and whether methodologies are documented and are made publicly available.
+- 10. Quality assurance - 10.1 Sound methodology

+Briefly describe if the data collection follow methodologies, guidelines and best practices agreed in expert groups and whether methodologies are documented and are made publicly available.

 In accordance with national regulations, each vessel's owner is legally bound to fill out a questionnaire regarding the economic results of the fishing vessel.
 In order to ensure the maximum number of questionnaires is received, similarly to previous years reminders of the obligation to file them were sent by registered mail and phone calls were made to execute the obligation.
 Recommendations of the Lisbon DCF workshop on "statistical issues related to the collection of economic data within the DCF" (i.e. closer cooperation with PO) were taken into account to deal with the non-response problem.
 As the number of returned questionnaires did not reach a plan of respond rate, calculations were made, based on the questionnaires received.
 Economic data received does not usually exceed 70% of respond rate.
 However all responses were of random character (probability sample), which should ensure the representativeness of the sample.
 Response rates are provided in an Excel table.

 10.2.
-Accuracy and reliability Response rate and Achieved sample rate are provided in Table 3A.
+Accuracy and reliability

+Response rate and Achieved sample rate are provided in Table 3A.